Georgiana Burne-Jones: Widowhood and memorials

-In Portraits
+In portraits

 Georgiana Burne-Jones, in common with others of her circle, is portrayed in a number of drawings and paintings by her husband and other artists.
 A portrait by her husband, dated 1863 and now in the Birmingham Museum and Art Gallery portrays the 22-year-old Georgiana in a format heavily influenced by Renaissance portraiture, including the Latin inscription.
 It is one of Burne-Jones's first attempts at formal portraiture.

 Green Summer, a watercolour by Burne-Jones painted at Red House in the summer of 1864 while Georgiana's sisters Louisa and Agnes were visiting London, depicts Louisa, Agnes, Jane Morris, and others listening to Georgiana reading aloud.
 A version in oils was painted in 1868.

-A portrait of Georgiana drinking tea of ca. 1870 was painted by her brother-in-law, the artist Edward Poynter.
+A portrait of Georgiana drinking tea of c.
+1870 was painted by her brother-in-law, the artist Edward Poynter.

 Burne-Jones's best-known portrait of his wife was begun in 1883, and shows her holding an herbal, with her children in the background, Philip (aged about 22) at his easel and Margaret (about 17) standing behind him.
 Burne-Jones tinkered with the portrait for years, and it remained unfinished at his death.
 It was never exhibited in his lifetime.